tarantool/doc/doc/reference/reference_lua/datetime/datetime_object.rst

                 *   -   tzoffset
                     -   Time zone offset from UTC

-        :return: table with the date and time parameters [TBD - description]
+        :return: table with the date and time parameters [TBD]
         :rtype: table

         **Example:**